jimpeebles/drizzle-vue-docs/docs/introduction.md

 sidebar_label: Intro
 ---

-Drizzle Vue Plugin is a plugin to connect Drizzle to Vue.js utilizing Vuex.
+Drizzle Vue Plugin is a plugin to connect Drizzle to Vue.js.

+For information on getting started with Drizzle, **see [the official website](https://www.trufflesuite.com/drizzle)**.